R Lalique Cire Perdue Wasp Vase by Rene Lalique

 They agreed to research the ATO archives for us and several days later responded indicating there is no document in the ATO archives linking René Lalique to the Normandie Clock.
 All our communications with Swatch are documented; there was no phone call or chitchat.

-Further Note: This ATO Archives false document claim when made is always made by auction houses and their “experts” and not by any credible institutional organization!
-We have never heard this claim being made by any museum including the Musée Lalique in Alsace (who also confirmed directly to us that they have no evidence to support a claim of René Lalique involvement with the clock).
-And now we know for certain, this false claim is not supported by any document in the ATO archives.
-It’s just a made-up and false claim by formerly respectable auction houses and their various “experts” that could never point to any evidence of the truth of the claim.
-It is now completely debunked by Swatch.
-And needless to say, we are gratified that Swatch agreed to undertake this time consuming research on our behalf.
+Further Note: This ATO Archives false document claim when made is always made-up by formerly respectable auction houses and not by any credible institutional organization!
+We have never heard this claim being made by the Lalique Company or by any museum including the Musée Lalique in Alsace (who also confirmed directly to us that they have no evidence to support a claim of René Lalique involvement with the clock).
+Of course the clock is not and never was in the Catalogue Raisonne.
+And now we know for certain this false claim is not supported by any document in the ATO archives.
+It’s just a made-up and false claim that was never supported with any facts or evidence.
+The claim is now completely debunked by Swatch.
+And needless to say, we are gratified that Swatch agreed to undertake this time-consuming research on our behalf.
 They had no obligation to do so, and their assistance will obviously help put an end to this nonsense and make our collecting field a safer place for typical collectors.

 And as always, if anyone out there in Lalique land thinks we have anything wrong in this announcement, please leave any comments about the announcement at Reality Check.
 We will promptly and cheerfully make any necessary corrections!
 Note that to leave comments you have to register.
 Registration is typcially quick and simple.
 We prefer that comments get made at the previous link where unless they violate our terms of use or are inappropriate in other ways, they will become available to all readers.
 If you don’t want to register and comment in the blog, you can email us at info@rlalique.com with NORMANDIE in the subject line.
 We reserve the right at all times to make use of incoming emails as we see fit, including but not limited to copying and pasting them directly into the appropriate linked section for blog comments on this topic.